-C4ISR applications (that’s command, control, communications, computers, intelligence, surveillance and reconnaissance) must provide the right people with the right information within time constraints to be effective.
-This is in conjunction with denying and disrupting the same for others.
-The speed of acquisition along with the validity of information is crucial for decision-making and the resulting impact.
-Unless conclusions can be made in good time for a positive outcome, they offer no value.
+C4ISR applications must provide the right people with the right information within time constraints to be effective.
+Of course, this must be done in conjunction with denying and disrupting the same privileges for others.
+The speed of acquisition along with the validity of information is crucial for decision-making.
+Unless conclusions can be made in good time, they offer no value.

-Traditionally, commercial off-the-shelf (COTS) hardware doesn’t perform or cope well in demanding environments.
-So, to ensure the quality and reliability needed in the field, a mix of military off-the-shelf (MOTS) and COTS hardware can be leveraged.
-COTS hardware offers an advantage but lacks the durability required, so some level of optimisation to the device may be necessary, including the mounting of the apparatus within an overall protective enclosure.
+COTS hardware offers an advantage but it lacks durability.
+So a degree of optimisation to the device may be necessary, including the mounting of the apparatus within a protective enclosure.
 When it comes down to logistics, the equipment needs to be portable, durable and readily transportable.
-In the field, it needs to be suitably robust to survive environmental rigours.
+In the field, it also needs to be robust enough to survive environmental rigours.

-In additional area of consideration (aside from additional shock and vibration protection), is the provision of compulsory service and maintenance requirements, as well as availability of standard form factor components.
-This supports the future-proofing of equipment and upgrades in line with technology refreshes, reducing the total cost of ownership and increasing operational life.
-This must take into account the MTBF, FMEA, MTTR calculations and existing maintenance needs, because static installations are not always accessible via side or rear access points.
-It’s worth noting that most 19-inch rackmount equipment (in particular, networking and communication apparatus) is not designed with front access in mind.
+MTBF, FMEA and MTTR calculations and existing maintenance needs should also be taken into account, as static installations are not always accessible via side or rear access points.
+It is worth noting that most 19-inch rackmount equipment (in particular, networking and communication apparatus) is not designed with front access in mind.

 Specific adaptation, or the provision of specialist mounting and cable management mechanisms, is often required to facilitate maintenance and repair methodologies.